thelonehegelian/c-compiler/README.md

-A C99 compiler written in Python (just for fun)
+A C compiler in Python (just for fun)

 - [x] Lexer
 - [ ] Parser